-WEB Access:
+WEB Access

 The WEB access method allows you to launch a web application in the Dominion User Station's own web client.
 This can be used to launch the Remote Control feature to control another User Station, or to access the web user interface of another KVM device.

-See Remote Control (on page 159).
+See Remote Control via Web Browser (on page 185).
 The web client offers simple navigation only, and does not support Java, plugins, file upload/download, audio/video, webcams/microphones, opening new windows or tabs, or other advanced features.
 Single sign-on is not supported, so you must enter credentials each time you launch the WEB interface.